Bam Neely: Return to the independent circuit (2009–2010)

 One year after his release from WWE, Rocheleau competed for Combat Championship Wrestling (CCW).
 On February 20, 2010, Rocheleau faced Eric Escobar in a match that ended in a no contest.
 On February 26, Escobar defeated Rocheleau by disqualification.
 On March 27, Rocheleau faced Steve Lewington in a losing effort.
 On April 9, Rocheleau and Sinn were defeated by Steve Lewington & Eddie Taurus.
 On April 23, Rocheleau defeated Eddie Taurus.
-On May 1, Rocheleau defeated Adam Pearce to win the vacant SDW heavyweight title.
-He would go on and hold the title 2 more times.
-On June 25, Rocheleau competed for the CCW heavyweight championship in a 3 way dance which was won by Marquis Youngston.
+On May 1, Rocheleau defeated Adam Pearce to win the vacant SDW Heavyweight Championship.
+He would go on and hold the title two more times.
+On June 25, Rocheleau competed for the CCW heavyweight championship in a three way match which was won by Marquis Youngston.
 On July 30, Rocheleau lost to Kennedy Kendrick by countout.